 - Require a prescription from your doctor or other healthcare provider who is licensed to prescribe medicines.

-- Provide contact or customer service information.
+- Provide contact and/or customer service information.

 For additional information, read the FDA’s article on The Possible Dangers of Buying Medicine Online.
 Read this article.